 - When you go out to eat, ask your server to bring your drink with no plastic straw.
 You can handle drinking from the cup.

-Reduce your plastic footprint by cutting down on your consumption of goods that contain excessive plastic packaging and parts.
+Reduce your plastic footprint by cutting down on goods that contain excessive plastic packaging and parts.

 - Buy goods in loose form wherever possible.
 Avoid purchasing toys, makeup, and home goods packaged in plastic.

 - If you have the opportunity to choose between an appliance made from plastic or made from steel or ceramic, choose the latter.